Return of Capital (ROC)

 Important Considerations

 For investors in Master Limited Partnerships (MLPs) and Real Estate Investment Trusts (REITs), ROC is a standard and often desirable feature.
-These entities have large depreciation expenses that lower their accounting income but not their cash flow.
-The "excess" cash distributed is classified as ROC, providing tax-efficient income.
-However, for Closed-End Funds (CEFs), ROC can be a warning sign.
-If a fund claims to yield 8% but is only earning 4% from its investments, it might be selling assets to pay the distribution.
-This shrinks the fund's asset base (NAV), making it harder to generate income in the future.
-This is "destructive" ROC.
+These entities have large depreciation and amortization expenses that lower their accounting net income but do not impact their actual cash flow.
+The "excess" cash distributed is classified as ROC, providing a tax-efficient way for investors to receive income while deferring capital gains until the position is closed.
+However, for Closed-End Funds (CEFs) and some exchange-traded products, ROC can be a significant warning sign.
+If a fund claims to yield 8% but is only earning 4% from its underlying investments, it may be selling off assets or returning investors' own principal to maintain the headline distribution.
+This shrinks the fund's asset base (NAV), making it progressively harder to generate the same level of income in the future.
+This is "destructive" ROC, and it often leads to a long-term decline in both the distribution amount and the share price.

 Real-World Example